dnth/active-learning-flywheel/README.md

 We will treat the imagenette train set as a unlabeled set and iteratively sample from it while monitoring the performance on the validation set.
 Ideally we will be able to get to a point where the performance on the validation set is close to the leaderboard with minimal number of labeled images.

+I've processed the imagenette dataset and uploaded it to the hub.
+You can download it from [here](https://huggingface.co/datasets/dnth/active-learning-imagenette).

 ### Step 2: Initial Sampling
 Label an initial dataset of 10 images from each class.
 This will give us a small proxy dataset to train our model on.
 The sampling will be done randomly.
 There are more intelligent sampling strategies but we will start with random sampling.